sukrit1234/OpenGL_PongGame/README.md

 ```
 This still not flexible but very easy enough to add new type of collectable and logic without touching with game app.

+## Many things must be improve
+ + UI for application configuarion instead of directly modify to json file.
+ + UI for creator to adjust level config.
+ + Next level after clear current level , It's simple by implement next level to level config file and goal score.
+When player gain to goal score the game will load next level file.
+ + Use CCD collision check for Ball for much more quality physics.
+ + Add sound effect , texture instead of solid color
+ + Rework design pattern that make new collectable type easier and more flexible.